 What was Roger Ebert's Net Worth?

-In early 2002, Ebert was diagnosed with papillary thyroid cancer which was successfully removed.
+In early 2002, Ebert was diagnosed with papillary thyroid cancer, which was successfully removed.
 In 2003, he underwent surgery for cancer in his salivary gland, which was followed up by radiation treatment.
 He was again afflicted with cancer in 2006.
-In June of that year, he had surgery to remove cancerous tissue near his right jaw and just one week later he had a life-threatening complication when his carotid artery burst near the surgery site.
-He was confined to bed rest and was unable to speak, eat, or drink for a period of time, necessitating the use of a feeding tube.
+In June of that year, he had surgery to remove cancerous tissue near his right jaw, and just one week later, he had a life-threatening complication when his carotid artery burst near the surgery site.
+He was confined to bed rest and was unable to speak, eat, or drink for some time, necessitating the use of a feeding tube.

 Ebert made his first public appearance since mid-2006 at Ebertfest on April 25, 2007.
-He was unable to speak, instead communicating through his wife.
+He was unable to speak; instead, he communicated through his wife.

 In December 2012, Ebert was hospitalized with a fractured hip.
 On April 2, 2013, he announced that he would be taking a "leave of presence" from his duties because the hip fracture was determined to be cancerous and would require radiation treatment.
 On April 4, 2013, Roger Ebert lost his brave fight at the age of 70 when he passed away in Chicago as he was preparing to come home from the hospital.
 At the April 2014 Ebertfest, the Pulitzer Prize-winner was honored with a life-sized bronze statue outside the Virginia Theatre in Champaign, Illinois.